HaraldWalker/user-agent-utils/README.md

 New in Version 1.6
 ------------------

-* Option just to check just for a given collection browsers or operating systems
+* Option just to check just for a given collection of browsers or operating systems
 * Updated Chrome, Firefox and Safari detection to include the latest versions
 * Minor code optimizations